stohrendorf/yavc/README.md

 # Yet Another VMF Converter
 A simple converter for basic map geometry of VMF files.

-## Shortcomings + Benefits
-* Only processes solids, but no entities, decals, overlays, etc., i.e. only the very basic map geometry.
-* Maps displacements' alpha values to the red vertex color channel, allowing texture blending using that channel.
-* It's fast.

 ## Blender Helpers

 ### UVMap/Vertex Color Channel names